FossMec/Practice-Git/submit-a-pull-request/niranjana687/helloworld.md

  +Travelling

  ***Why I want to join  FOSS*** </br>
-  I'm a curious person and always open to new ideas and innovations.I'm a beginner in the field .
+  I'm a curious person and always open to new ideas and innovations.I'm a beginner in coding .
 I enjoy learning and this is a great place to do that!

  ***Contact*** </br>